 Let’s be under no illusions – choosing the right framework can be difficult.
-There are a lot of frameworks for implementing QA solutions out there, and companies need to take care when choosing which one to use.
+There are a lot of frameworks for implementing QA automation solutions out there, and companies need to take care when choosing which one to use.

 A good place to start is by answering the following questions with your team.
 They’re designed to help you identify your objective and ultimately what you want to achieve from your automated testing.

-- Which level of testing is within our scope?
+- Which level of software testing is within our scope?
 (Unit testing, functional testing, performance testing, load testing – what else?)

 - Which devices are within the product scope? (laptops, tablets, smartphones, what else?)